Let’s open the UX-File together and discover who —and what— contributes to making the digital user experience as positive as possible.

-Before moving along, let’s not forget that there is a difference between the terms “usability” and “user experience”.
+Nevertheless, before you continue reading, try not to overlook the fact that there is a difference between the terms “usability” and “the user experience”.

-- User experience is a feeling that arouses in the user during and after using the service or product.
-This feeling can be positive or negative, while it directly depends on the level of usability of the product or service.
+This feeling can be positive or negative, whereas it directly depends on the level of usability of the product or service.

-- Physical products – For example, a computer, mobile device or tablet.
+- Physical products – For example, a computer, a mobile device or a tablet.

-- Digital products – For instance, a website, desktop application or mobile application.
+- Digital products – For instance, a website, a desktop application or a mobile application.

-Info products, such as ebooks, video recordings or audio files, are also digital products.
+Info products, such as e-books, video recordings, or audio files, are also considered to be digital products.

-According to the types of products that exist, we differentiate two types of user experience:
+According to the types of products, we can differentiate the following two types of user experience:

-- The user experience with physical products – It refers to the use of physical products and offline services.
+- User experience with physical products – It refers to the use of physical products and offline services.

-- The digital user experience – Relates to the use of digital products and online services.
+- Digital user experience – It relates to the use of digital products and online services.

-To achieve a positive user experience or improve the existing one, it’s necessary to consider the level of usability when modelling, designing, and creating a product or service.
+To achieve a positive user experience or improve the existing one, it’s necessary to take into consideration the level of usability when modelling, designing, and creating a product or service.

-In the majority of cases, users receive this material free of charge when purchasing the product.
+In most cases, users receive manuals in a printed form and free of charge when purchasing the product.

 The same is true when it comes to digital products and online services.

-The aim of the company that develops and offers a digital product on the market is to achieve the optimal user experience.
+The company that develops and offers a digital product on the market aims to achieve the optimal user experience.

-However, unlike most physical products, the download and use of digital products are rarely accompanied by material written in a manual that features formal instructions for use.
+However, unlike most physical products, the use of digital products is rarely accompanied by technical content, such as manuals.

-Nevertheless, it doesn’t mean that there’s no content crafted to improve the user experience.
+Nevertheless, it doesn’t mean that there’s no content that is being crafted to improve the digital user experience.

-In summary, UX content is one aspect that makes the difference between the digital user experience and UX with physical products.
+In summary, UX content is one of the factors that make the difference between the digital user experience and the UX with physical products.

 The most important terms related to the digital user experience

-On the other hand, content that is exclusively part of the user interface is called UI content (UI copy).
-This type of content is micro-content (microcopy) and represents a more specific term than UX copy.
+This type of content is also known as micro-content (microcopy) and represents a more specific and narrower term than UX copy.

 All UI copy is UX copy, but not all UX copy is UI copy.

-In the end, UX writers aren’t the only team members working to improve the digital user experience.
+Nevertheless, UX writers aren’t the only members of teams that dedicatedly work on improving the digital user experience.

-- UX teams are usually made up of UX researchers, UX designers, UX writers, etc.
+- UX teams are usually made up not only of UX writers but also of UX researchers, UX designers, etc.

-However, although UX writers aren’t the most important members of a UX team, they play a significant role in building and enhancing the digital user experience.
+In the end, although UX writers aren’t the most important members of UX teams, they do play a significant role in building and enhancing the digital user experience.

 In a nutshell, the digital user experience is an essential factor in retaining users and customers.

-What’s more, this factor is in line with two marketing imperatives:
+What’s more, this factor is in line with two imperatives of marketing:

-And since “it’s not about giving a promise but keeping it”, to fulfil your promise, it’s necessary to count on the contribution of all the members of a UX team.
-In that team, of course, it should always be a UX writer too.
+And since “it’s not about giving a promise but keeping it”, to keep your promise, it’s necessary to count on the contribution of all the members of a UX team.

-A Writing-Friendly Question: What is the most effective way to improve the digital user experience?
+A Writing-Friendly Question: What is your opinion regarding the most effective way to improve the digital user experience?